mysociety/alaveteli/customising/config.md

 The alaveteli code ships with an example configuration file: `config/general.yml-example`.

 As part of the [installation process]({{ site.baseurl }}installing ), the example file gets copied to `config/general.yml`.
-You must edit this file to suit your needs.
+You **must** edit this file to suit your needs.

 Note that the default settings for frontpage examples are designed to work with the dummy data shipped with Alaveteli.
 Once you have real data, you should certainly edit these.

-The default theme is the "Alaveteli" theme.
-This gets installed automatically when `rails-post-deploy` runs.

 ## Config settings

-The following are all the configuration settings that you can change in `conf/general`.
+The following are all the configuration settings that you can change in `config/general.yml`.
+When you edit this file, remember it must be in the <a href="http://yaml.org">YAML syntax</a>.
+It's not complicated, but especially if you're editing a list be careful to get the indentation correct.
+If in doubt, look at the examples already in the file, and don't use tabs.

 ### Appearance and overall behaviour of the site: